rebecamurillo/astro-blog-i18n-starter/src/content/blog/markdown-style-guide/es.md

 ---
-title: 'Guide de Style Markdown'
+title: 'Guia de Estilo Markdown'
 description: 'Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.'
 pubDate: 'Jul 01 2022'
 heroImage: '/blog-placeholder-1.jpg'
-lang: 'fr'
+lang: 'es'
-slug_post: 'markdown-style-guide'
 ---

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.